 Marianne is a retired teacher and is the Secretary of Building Schools for Africa.
-She was also a trustee of AidCamps International, the charity from which Building Schools for Africa evolved, for 10 years.
+She was also a long-standing trustee of AidCamps International, the charity from which Building Schools for Africa evolved.
 Through her work with AidCamps International, Marianne has taken numerous groups of volunteers to work on rural village school building projects in India, Nepal and Cameroon.

 Judith has been a GP on the Isle of Wight for 25 years.
-She has been a supporter of Building Schools for Africa since its beginning and, now that her workload is reducing, hopes to travel to Cameroon to see the work of SHUMAS at first hand.
+She has been a supporter of Building Schools for Africa since its beginning and recently travelled to Cameroon to see the work of SHUMAS at first hand.

 Judith has served on numerous committees and has been a trustee of the Youth Trust on the Isle of Wight.

 Steven is the director of a design agency with over 10 years experience of working in product development and new manufacturing techniques.
-Steven is helping to improve access to IT and other tools for learning within our schools.
-He became involved in BSFA having travelled to Cameroon to document and promote the work and progress of Building Schools for Africa.
+Steven became involved in BSFA having travelled to Cameroon to document and promote the work and progress of Building Schools for Africa

 About Our Partner SHUMAS

 Since our first visit to Cameroon in 2006, we have developed a very strong relationship with our partner, SHUMAS, which has enabled the school building programme to develop extremely quickly.
 It has also enabled us to modify our projects from time to time and incorporate strategies that have facilitated easier monitoring and greater sustainability.
 In 2010 we were able to meet with several Government ministers and forge greater links between SHUMAS, the Cameroon Government and the British High Commission.
-In 2011 an agreement was signed between the Minister of Secondary Education and SHUMAS, ensuring that the Government would provide additional teachers at any secondary school helped by SHUMAS/BSFA and a similar agreement is currently being drawn up for additional primary school teachers.
+In 2011 an agreement was signed between the Minister of Secondary Education and SHUMAS, ensuring that the Government would provide additional teachers at any secondary school helped by SHUMAS/BSFA.

 Stephen Ndzerem is the Managing Director and founder of Strategic Humanitarian Services, Cameroon (SHUMAS).